J. Tod Fetherling

 Out of a random 10,000 patients, 14 had knee replacements in their claims history.
 But with CARE, we predict that another 169 patients are trending toward knee joint replacement.
 The claims histories of these 169 patients showed similar diagnoses and/or procedures when compared to the patients who had the surgery.

-Using the CARE Disease Prediction, we wanted to see how far back we could predict knee joint replacement diagnosis and got the following results:
+Using the CARE Disease Prediction algorithm, we wanted to see how many days back we could correctly predict a knee joint replacement diagnosis and got the following results (see right):

-We projected our results nationally, which translates to approximately 391,000 patients who have had a knee joint replacement surgery and 5.5 million people who have not yet had a knee joint replacement surgery, but have indicators that they are trending towards that surgery.
+We then projected our results nationally, which translated to approximately 391,000 patients who have had a knee joint replacement surgery and 5.5 million people who have not yet had a knee joint replacement surgery, but have indicators that they are trending towards that surgery.

 The growth in knee joint replacements is expected to last for decades.
 The American Academy of Orthopaedic Surgeons predicts 1.28 million procedures (189% increase) by 2030 and 2.6 million procedures (382% increase) by 2060.
 Healthcare providers who strategize how to address the increase can now profit from the growth in demand while improving the quality of life for those suffering from joint pain.